Orkhon inscriptions: Importance

-Before the Orkhon Inscriptions were deciphered by Vilhelm Thomsen, very little was known about Turkic script.
+Before the Orkhon inscriptions were deciphered by Vilhelm Thomsen, very little was known about Turkic script.
 The scripts are the oldest form of a Turkic language to be preserved.
 When the Orkhon inscriptions were first discovered, it was obvious that they were a runic type of script that had been discovered at other sites, but these versions also had a clear form, similar to an alphabet.
-When Vilhelm Thomsen deciphered the translation it was a huge stepping stone in understanding old Turkic script.
-The inscriptions provided much of the foundation for translating other Turkic writings.
+When Vilhelm Thomsen deciphered the inscriptions it was a huge stepping stone in understanding Old Turkic script, providing much of the foundation for translating other Turkic writings.

-The scripts follow an alphabetical form, but also appear to have strong influences of rune carvings.
+The script follows an alphabetical form, but also appears to have strong influences of rune carvings.
 The inscriptions are a great example of early signs of nomadic society's transitions from use of runes to a uniform alphabet, and the Orkhon alphabet is thought to have been derived from or inspired by a non-cursive version of the Sogdian script.